-AA veteran Ken Gilbert joins central oneworld team as Vice-President Customer Experience and Airports15 January 2005
+AA veteran Ken Gilbert joins central oneworld team as Vice-President Customer Experience and Airports15 janvier 2005

 The oneworldTM alliance has appointed Ken Gilbert as Vice-President Customer Experience and Airports.